-Scott Helm, chairman of the board: Scott Helm is a private investor based out of Baltimore.
+Scott Helm, board chair: Scott Helm is a private investor based out of Baltimore.
 Previously, Helm was a founding partner of Energy Capital Partners, a private equity firm focused on investing in North American energy infrastructure.
 Prior to joining Energy Capital Partners, he served as executive vice president and chief financial officer at Orion Power Holdings, Inc., a publicly listed company that owned and operated power plants.
 Before that, he worked as a consultant to the private equity consortium leading the acquisition at Texas Genco.
 Helm began his career at Goldman Sachs & Co., first working in the company’s fixed income division then moving to the investment banking division.
 He received a bachelor’s degree in business administration from Washington University.
 Helm serves as treasurer on the board of the Chesapeake Shakespeare Company.

 Jeff Hunter: Jeff Hunter is a managing member of Waterloo Capital Management.
 Prior to joining Waterloo, Hunter was the co-founder, managing partner and chief financial officer for Power Capital Advisors, LLC, where he managed the corporate development, due diligence and project financing functions.
 Previously, Hunter was a co-founder, executive vice president and chief financial officer of US Power Generating Company, a privately held merchant power company that acquired, financed and operated a portfolio of five conventional power stations located in New York, New York and Boston, Massachusetts.
 Prior to USPowerGen, Hunter was a partner at PA Consulting Group and principally responsible for managing the global energy strategy and risk management practice.
 Hunter currently serves on the board of directors of US Power Generating Company and Texas Transmission Holdings.